Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 #### 13.1.2.9. `action: update` (start charging)

 - Method: POST
-- Use Cases: Raghav plugs in and starts the session from the app.
+- Use Cases: Raghav starts the session from the app.
 - Request:

 <details>